Positive-LLC/pg-agent-coach/README.md

 - `commands/show-ropes.md` - The `/show-ropes` slash command
 - `hooks/wow-moment-reminder.sh` - Hook that reminds Claude to check for wow moments

-And configures the Stop hook in `~/.claude/settings.json`.
+And configures the UserPromptSubmit hook in `~/.claude/settings.json`.

 ## Usage

 ### Automatic (recommended)

 Just use Claude Code as normal.
-After every response, the hook reminds Claude to evaluate whether the exchange demonstrated exceptional collaboration worth sharing.
+Before processing each message, the hook injects a reminder into Claude's context to evaluate whether the exchange demonstrated exceptional collaboration worth sharing.
 Claude looks for:

 - Intensive back-and-forth discussions (4+ exchanges on same topic)
 - Productive disagreements that lead to better solutions